outdreamer/build-a-cure-1/docs/system_analysis.md

 - find the rules of finding which key object combinations are important

 - talk about differences between systems & spaces they inhabit

+- when you describe the attributes & functions of an object, make sure to list key attributes of each function in a keywords attribute for quick searching for relevant interactions

 - why would "finding the symmetries that involve transforms that dont compromise identity of any objects in a system" solve the question of "how to model these specific object interactions efficiently"?